 Adults with ADHD often feel under-achieved at work.
 Their attention span and organizational and managerial limitations often prevent them from moving up the corporate ladder and obtaining promotions.
 At home, the arrival of children in the couple can create tensions between spouses, when one of them finds it difficult to meet the new demands on time and tasks imposed by the children.

-At CERC, our neuropsychologists also carry out ADHD assessments, offering tests and questionnaires specifically designed for adults.
+At CERC, our neuropsychologists also assess adult ADHD, using tests and questionnaires specifically designed for this age group.

 ADHD and medication